mpasovic/majapasovic.org/_posts/2012-06-24-disability-and-humor.md

     emphasizes the fact that she is disabled (because of her medical condition, and because the doctor who delivered her was supposedly drunk), but she also defines her disability through her ethnic and religious identity.
-This makes me wonder *whether disability is defined through language, rather than biological or social determiners?
-Does language have enough capacity to assign impairment or disability without relying on medical and social norms?
+This makes me wonder whether disability is defined through language, rather than biological or social determiners?
+Does language have enough capacity to assign impairment and/or disability without relying on purely medical and social norms?
 Would we laugh at these jokes if they were told by an able-bodied person who is not a Muslim or Palestinian?
-What would happen if Zayid didn’t tell the audience about her disability?*
+What would happen if Zayid didn’t tell the audience about her disability?
-2.  *Is it still a disability when we laugh at it?
-Does Stand-up comedy performed by disabled comedians move us closer or farther apart from people with disabilities?*
+2.  **Is it still a disability when we laugh at it?** Does stand-up comedy performed by disabled comedians move us closer or farther apart from people with disabilities?
-3.  *Why do special education settings lack humor?*
+3. Why are special education settings generally lacking in humor?

 How can we study disability from the perspective of performance?
 Stand-up comedy is one type of performance!
 1. Stand-up comedy performed